-- Essential Health Benefits Base Rate Change: After considering all the pricing assumptions except for benefits and cost sharing, the average rate change for a theoretical plan that provides 100% coverage for all Essential Health Benefits would be -2.0%.
+- Essential Health Benefits Base Rate Change: After considering all the pricing assumptions except for benefits and cost sharing, the average rate change for a theoretical plan that provides 100% coverage for all Essential Health Benefits would be 0.4%.
 Since this EHB increase uses a theoretical plan, it allows for comparisons across health insurance carriers and across years. - Weighted Average Rate Change: However, consumer plans have adjustments to reflect the benefits selected, including modifications to prior year benefits and pricing.
-The average premium change to consumers, before reflecting changes in age is expected to be -0.8%.
+The average premium change to consumers, before reflecting changes in age is expected to be 1.8%.

-The range of rate changes, before reflecting changes in age, which consumers will experience, is: approximately -3.2% to +2.6%.
+The range of rate changes, before reflecting changes in age, which consumers will experience, is: approximately -0.2% to +4.8%.

-The key driver of this rate change, further described below, is an increase in medical services costs.
+The key drivers of this rate change, further described below, is an increase in medical services costs and the uncertainty and additional costs associated with the COVID-19 pandemic.